 Used to monitor your exposure to radiation while on duty, two badges are issued to each student.
 One badge is for the collar and the second badge is for the waist.
 The badges are to be worn at all times while in the clinical setting.
+A Badge Holder is located in the 6th floor locker room.
 Badges should not be worn outside of the hospital.
 Students who are employed by the DMC within the radiology department will receive a second set of radiation badges for their paid hours.